tawi1/DotsTrafficCity/docs/source/runtimeRoad.rst

 	.. image:: /images/road/runtimeRoad/tileCreation7.png

 #.
-Select the directions of the connections if you want to use automatic tile replacement.
+Select the direction of the connections if you want to use automatic tile replacement (currently only works for 1x1 tiles).

 	.. image:: /images/road/runtimeRoad/tileCreation8.png
+	`Connection example (circles on scene show direction)`

 #.
 Select `Recalculation type`, if you want to use automatic tile replacement.